lucas-oma/lucas-oma.github.io/src/content/blog/CNN Convolutional Neural Networks.md

 ## The birth of CNNs

-In 1989, Yann LeCun and his colleagues introduced the LeNet-1 architecture in the [Backpropagation Applied to Handwritten Zip Code Recognition](https://ieeexplore.ieee.org/document/6795724) paper.
+In 1989, Yann LeCun and his colleagues introduced the LeNet-1 architecture in the <a target="_blank" rel="noopener noreferrer" href="https://ieeexplore.ieee.org/document/6795724">Backpropagation Applied to Handwritten Zip Code Recognition</a> paper.
 But this was just the beginning of what would go on to revolutionize deep learning and computer vision.

 Throughout the 1990s, LeCun kept refining this architecture.
 It was during these years that the term **Convolutional Neural Network** became widely adopted by the community.
-Then, in 1998, he and his peers revealed LeNet-5 to the public in [Gradient-Based Learning Applied to Do cument Recognition](https://ieeexplore.ieee.org/document/726791), a paper that remains one of the most influential in the field today.
+Then, in 1998, he and his peers revealed LeNet-5 to the public in <a  target="_blank" rel="noopener noreferrer" href="https://ieeexplore.ieee.org/document/726791">Gradient-Based Learning Applied to Do cument Recognition</a>, a paper that remains one of the most influential in the field today.

 > Convolutional Neural Networks are often called CNN or ConvNets